poma-ai/.github/profile/README.md

 See [How POMA AI Works](#How-POMA-AI-Works---The-Structural-Chunking-Workflow) for more details in the workflow.

 > [!WARNING]
-> *Please do NOT send any sensitive and/or personal information to POMA AI endpoints without having a signed contract & DPA !*
+> *Please do NOT send any sensitive and/or personal information to POMA AI endpoints without a signed contract & DPA !*

 ---